Zequez/FactorioMods/README.md

   maybe I could add a pop up on the first download and ask the user if he wants to activate an "dev-support-download toggle" to turn all downloads into AdFly links for the dev.
 And maybe a custom YouTube video link, also for support.
+- Feature to create modpacks.
+Just select the mods you want and then it's gonna create a joined zip with all the mods.
+Or maybe just a page with the list of the mods and their downloads buttons, a big zipped file sounds like an expensive bandwidth bill.
+It could just download everything with one click, that would be better.